davidkorea/linux/5_linux_virtualization/012_k8s_basic.md

 We mentioned that each pod gets itsown IP address, but this address is internal to the cluster and isn’t accessible from outside of it.
 To make the pod accessible from the outside, you’ll expose it through a Service object.
 - You’ll create a **special service** of type LoadBalancer, because if you create a **regular service** (a ClusterIP service), like the pod, it would also only be accessible from inside the cluster.
 - By creating a LoadBalancer-type service, an external load balancer will be created and you can connect to the pod through the load balancer’s public IP.

+### UNDERSTANDING HOW THE REPLICATIONCONTROLLER, THE POD, AND THE SERVICE FIT TOGETHER
 ![](https://i.loli.net/2019/05/16/5cdcf50b7616568882.png)

+As already explained, you’re not creating and working with containers directly.
+Instead, the basic building block in Kubernetes is the pod.
+But, you didn’t really create any pods either, at least not directly.
+- By running the `kubectl run` command you created a ReplicationController, and this ReplicationController is what created the actual Pod object.
+- To make that pod accessible from outside the cluster, you told Kubernetes to expose all the pods managed by that ReplicationController as a single Service.
+A rough picture of all three elements is presented in figure

+- **POD AND ITS CONTAINER** The main and most important component in your system is the pod.
+It contains only a single container, but generally a pod can contain as many containers as you want.

+- **REPLICATIONCONTROLLER** The next component is the kubia ReplicationController.
+It makes sure there’s always exactly one instance of your pod running.
+Generally, ReplicationControllers are used to replicate pods (that is, create multiple copies of a pod) and keep them running.
+If your pod were to disappear for any reason, the ReplicationController would create a new pod to replace the missing one.